Top ten foods to help you live longer.

 Although bones obviously need calcium to remain strong and healthy in later life, they also need the osteoporosis-fighting nutrients magnesium and zinc.
 Sesame seeds are rich in both and contain levels of calcium.
 Mix them with other foods or use

 9. ORGANIC LIVER:

-Liver is rich in vitamin A and zinc, which are both in the anti-ageing nutrient list and help prevent hormone deficiencies.
-Liver also contains folic acid and other B vitamins, which could help prevent heart attacks and Alzheimer’s.
+The liver is rich in vitamin A and zinc, which are both in the anti-aging nutrient list and help prevent hormone deficiencies.
+The liver also contains folic acid and other B vitamins, which could help prevent heart attacks and Alzheimer’s.
 Furthermore, it contains chromium, which helps keep blood sugar levels down.
 Not everyone likes to eat liver; those who prefer not to but who are happy to eat meat can buy desiccated liver tablets, though they are quite difficult to find in organic forms.
 Vegetarians need to eat a varied diet and take vitamin A (up to 10,000 i.u.), or safer beta-carotene which is converted to vitamin A (but not readily diabetics), and mineral supplements.
 It is not advisable for pregnant women to eat non-organic liver as it has high retinol content.

-Dehydration goes unnoticed in too many people.
-Stimulants, such as tea, coffee and alcohol, increase our need for water as they cause dehydration and thus increase the potential of kidney problems and damage.
+Dehydration goes unnoticed by too many people.
+Stimulants, such as tea, coffee, and alcohol, increase our need for water as they cause dehydration and thus increase the potential of kidney problems and damage.
 The average adult must drink at least 8

 About The Author: Tony TT is an author for the health